From Noise to Order: Learning to Rank via Denoising Diffusion: Results

-To better understand these gains, Figure~\ref{fig:training} illustrates the training dynamics of discriminative and generative models.
-A notable observation is that DiffusionRank exhibits more stable training behavior and appears less prone to overfitting compared to discriminative models.
-While discriminative models often show widening gaps between training and validation performance, the generative models maintain closer alignment between the two.
+To better understand these gains, Figure~\ref{fig:test_ndcg_curve} illustrates the training dynamics of discriminative and generative models.
+We observe a distinct trade-off in training behavior: although the generative approaches exhibit a slower learning curve, they consistently reach a higher performance ceiling in terms of NDCG@10 compared to their discriminative counterparts.
+While discriminative models often show widening gaps between training and testing performance, the generative models maintain closer alignment between the two.
 This increased robustness to overfitting may partially explain the consistent performance improvements observed for DiffusionRank across datasets and training paradigms.